l7mp/stunner/doc/OBSOLETE.md

 In order to gain full control over media ingestion, STUNner can be deployed without the gateway operator component.
 In this standalone mode, the user is fully in charge of creating and maintaining the configuration of the `stunnerd` pods.
-With the introduction and STUNner gateway operator, *the standalone mode is considered obsolete* as of STUNner v0.11.
-The below documentation is provided only for historical reference; before the introduction of the STUNner gateway operator this was *the* recommended way to interact with STUNner.
+With the introduction of the STUNner gateway operator *the standalone mode is considered obsolete* as of STUNner v0.11.
+The below documentation is provided only for historical reference; before the gateway operator existed this was *the* recommended way to interact with STUNner.

 ## Prerequisites